Devilking12/HINATA-MUSIC/README.md

 # 🎵 [🇬🇧] ˹ʜɪɴᴀᴛᴀ ✗ ᴍᴜ𝘀ɪᴄ˼ 🎶

-[Annie Music](https://github.com/moonshining1/Annie-Music) is an updated version of [AnnieMusicBot](https://github.com/moonshining1/Annie-Music) for streaming in Telegram voice chats.
+[Hinata Music](https://github.com/Devilking12/Hinata-Music) is an updated version of [HinataMusicBot](https://github.com/moonshining1/Annie-Music) for streaming in Telegram voice chats.
 Built with Python and Pyrogram, it offers high-quality streaming. 🚀

 If you’re using or forking this project, please ⭐ star the original repo: [AnnieMusicBot](https://github.com/moonshining1/Annie-Music) to show support! 🙌